ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    This build option should be set to 1 if the target platform contains at least 1 CPU that requires this mitigation.
 Defaults to 1.

+-  ``WORKAROUND_CVE_2025_10263``: Enables mitigation for `CVE-2025-10263`_.
+   This build option should be set to 1 if the target platform contains at least 1 CPU that requires this mitigation.
+Defaults to 0, due to the nature of this workaround it cannot be checked at runtime so should not be enabled unless needed by the platform.

 .. _arm_cpu_macros_errata_workarounds:

 CPU Errata Workarounds